qcif/rdsi-arms/support/dev/README.md

 - A server machine running Linux or Unix.

-    These instructions have been tested on CentOS 6.5 and Fedora
+    These instructions have been tested on CentOS 6.5 and Fedora 20.
-    20. They can be modified to work with other versions, other distributions of Linux and other operating systems.
+    They might need to be modified to work with other versions, other distributions of Linux and other operating systems.

-    These instructions have been designed to install ARMS from scratch on a new server.
+    These instructions have been designed to install ARMS from scratch on a new server, but can also be used to uninstall and reinstall ARMS.

 - Root privileges on the server machine.
 Either an account with _sudo_ privileges or access to the root account.